nexcess/nexcess-api-docs/Authorization.md

 Once you have your token safely stored, click the "Close" button.

 Congratulations, you are done, you now have a Nexcess API token.
-Throughout all our examples, you replace YOU_VERY_LONG_API_KEY_GOES_HERE with the token you just generated so that it will be passed in to the call.
+Throughout all our examples, you replace YOUR_VERY_LONG_API_KEY_GOES_HERE with the token you just generated so that it will be passed in to the call.